-At Rodeo, we believe that you should start your project with a solid budget to create the best profit margin.
-Once you’ve built your budget, you’re able to send it as an estimate for your clients to approve in just one click.
+To create the best profit margin, every project starts with creating a solid budget in Rodeo Drive.
+Once you’ve built your budget, you’re able to send it as an estimate for your clients to approve in just a few clicks.

 8. Use project management software

 Having a centralized place to manage all your project activities helps you deliver on time and under budget.
-Software tools offer a range of features to keep your project organized, ranging from time tracking to task management, and budgeting options.
+Software tools offer a range of features to keep your project organized, ranging from project planning to time tracking, and budgeting options.

 It can be quite overwhelming to manage projects without the help of a software tool assisting you.
 There are many project management software options on the market, but which one will suit your needs?
 Use our guide on how to choose project management software and pick a tool that will make your life easier, not more complicated.